weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 inverse function (call it quarterround') such that for all possible values of y, quarterround' (quarterround y) == y.
 Unfortunately the author didn't provide us with such an inverse function.
-Now, we could attempt to create it, but these is a much simpler solution here!
+Now, we could attempt to create it, but there is a much simpler solution here!

 A function is invertible if
  * each input maps to a unique output (collision free) and